scarv/sca3s-backend/README.md

 [repository](https://github.com/scarv/sca3s)
 acts as a general container for associated resources;
-this specific submodule houses the acquisition server, which is, for example, tasked with orchestrating the acquisition of trace sets.*
+this specific submodule houses the back-end infrastructure, which is, for example, tasked with orchestrating the acquisition and analysis of trace sets.*

 <!--- -------------------------------------------------------------------- --->